-Additionally, we remain committed to being a strong community partner, supporting its growth and development, as evidenced by our support of a number of initiatives in the Dutch Caribbean market including being the main sponsor for the RBC Little League and Blue Water Project.
-Our goal remains: to help our clients thrive and our communities prosper.
-On behalf of the Board of Directors and executive of RBC, I would like to thank the Bank's loyal clientele for your continued confidence in our business as we work towards improved service and operations.
-I would also like to thank our employees who continue to be the driving force behind all of our achievements.
+In the recent fiscal, we continued to expand our commitment to our communities, supporting youth, education and environment initiatives.
+Our support of a number of initiatives in the Dutch Caribbean market included being the main sponsor for the RBC Little League and Blue Water Project.
+We will continue to look for opportunities where we can invest further as we strive to align ourselves with programs that will help our communities prosper.

+On behalf of the Board of Directors and executives of RBC, I would like to thank our clients for their continued confidence in us as we work towards improved service and operations.
+I also thank our employees who continue to be the driving force behind all of our achievements.
 Their continued commitment to our values, to our clients, to our communities and to one another has positioned us for sustainable long-term growth and success.